yash-bagadia/react-jss/README.md

 It lets you pass your React component class as the first parameter.

 There is also another signature designed specifically to be used with [ES7 decorators](https://github.com/wycats/javascript-decorators).
-It activates if you are passing the styles as the first parameter instead of the component:
+It activates if pass the styles as the first parameter instead of the component:

 ```js
 // ES7